 How did you do?
 People tend to remember around six numbers in the correct sequence – typically the first three and the last three.
 You might have remembered slightly more or slightly less than this.
 Usually it will be the numbers at the beginning and the end of the list that you’ll remember.
 So why is this so important?

-What you’ve just experienced is known as primary and recency.
+What you’ve just experienced is known as primacy and recency.
 When you take in any information, you tend to remember the bits at the beginning and the end.
 The bit in the middle becomes a blur or gets forgotten.
 And this is something that we all do.
 So if you are studying for an R0 or AF exam, how can you use this?

 At the Patterson Group, we believe that exam success is about working smarter, not harder.
 And that is why this principle is so important when you revise.
 Let me explain.
 Many people tend to block out a prolonged period of time to revise, often close to the exam date.
 Most people will have done at least some ‘cramming’ in the past.
 But just how effective is it?